 50 fun-packed things to do in the summer holidays

 Not feeling life on a canal?
 Then how about heading for the hills?
 Literally, with this guide to the Lake District.
+We went last summer and had the BEST time!

-We can guarantee fun, but we can't guarantee the weather: try these activities around London that the rain can't ruin!
+We can guarantee fun, but we can't guarantee the weather: try these activities around London that the rain can't ruin.

 Discover Geocaching: family fun in the great outdoors at its best, and another freebie to add to your list of free stuff to do.